Kairos-T/Kairos-T/README.md

 # root@kairos: ~

 ## $ whoami
-I'm a current Year 1 Cybersecurity & Digital Forensics diploma student from Ngee Ann Polytechnic, and an aspiring cybersecurity researcher.
-With a strong interest in this field, I am passionate in gaining a myriad of knowledge about it.
+Hello!
+I'm a current Year 1 Cybersecurity & Digital Forensics diploma student, and an aspiring cybersecurity researcher.
+With a strong interest in cybersecurity and AI, I am passionate in gaining a myriad of knowledge about it.

 ## $ ls skills & certifications
 Here are some of my skills and certifications: